Working Hours and Overtime in Bahrain

 What are the legal working hours in Bahrain?

-In Bahrain, the standard legal working hours for adult employees are generally 8 hours per day and 48 hours per week, spread over no more than 6 days, with at least one weekly rest day.
-During Ramadan, Muslim employees are typically entitled to reduced hours, often 6 hours per day and 36 hours per week, without a reduction in pay.
-Any work beyond these limits is usually considered overtime and must follow the applicable legal rules and pay rates.
+In Bahrain, the standard legal working hours for adult employees are 8 hours per day and 48 hours per week, excluding unpaid meal breaks.
+During Ramadan, Muslim employees are limited to 6 hours per day and 36 hours per week.
+Any hours beyond these limits are treated as overtime and must follow the statutory overtime rules.

 What is the maximum number of overtime hours allowed in Bahrain?